dis-unige/scoap3/README.md

 * Last update: 18.03.2024
 * Licence: CC-BY

-This repo contains the notebook created to determine the cost distribution among the Swiss partners for the [Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3)](https://scoap3.org/)
+This repo contains the notebook created to determine the cost distribution among the institutions fora country participating on the [Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3)](https://scoap3.org/)

 ## Methodology
-For the calculation of the revised allocation key, any article published between January 1st, 2022 to December, 31st 2023, deposited into the [SCOAP3 repository](https://repo.scoap3.org/), and with at least one author affiliated with a Swiss institution, is retained.
+The following method is currently used in Switzerland for the calculation of the revised allocation key: any article published between January 1st, 2022 to December, 31st 2023, deposited into the [SCOAP3 repository](https://repo.scoap3.org/), and with at least one author affiliated with a Swiss institution, is retained.
 The metadata are gathered through the repository API, and processed according to the following sequence of rules:

 1. Each article is assigned to its authors proportionally, so that for n authors each of them receives a 1/n share of the article, regardless of the affiliations.
 2. Each author is assigned to his/her institutions proportionally, so that for k institutions to which an author is affiliated, each institution receives a 1/k share of the 1/n share of that author.